 SEASIDE GARDENING CHALLENGES

 Coastal gardens often bear the brunt of high winds that can leave plants vulnerable to breakage.
-And salt spray can damage buds, stems and leaves, causing branch dieback, which often doesn’t show up until late winter or spring.
+And salt spray can damage buds, stems and leaves, eventually leading to branch dieback.
+Often, these symptoms don’t show up until late winter or early spring.
+But some of these factors can be mitigated with protection.

-Protection: To perform at their best, plants in your seaside garden are going to need a little extra protection.
+To perform at their best, seaside plants need a little extra protection.
 Screens are one way to protect vulnerable blooms while providing a great backdrop.
 Or, you can site your garden in a sheltered area such as close to the house, behind a stand of trees or at the edge of a woodland to help break the wind and lessen its impact.

 My own seaside garden: a mix of mostly drought-tolerant plants